Arkansas 18 and Up Online Sports Betting Sites For 2023

 - Sherm Lollar – All-Star MLB player (Durham)

 - Sidney Moncrief – All-Star NBA player (Little Rock)

 - Sonny Liston – World Heavyweight Champion boxer (Sand Slough)

 - Torii Hunter – All-Star MLB player (Pine Bluff)

 Legal Minimum Gambling Age in Arkansas

 The legal minimum age in Arkansas for anyone to gamble at racinos in Hot Springs and West Memphis is 21 years old, and this will apply to the new casinos opening up due to the passing of Issue 4.
 The age requirement includes playing games at a casino or wagering money on horse racing at the local racinos and tracks, but no state law relating to gambling or sports betting applies to licensed offshore betting sites, which allow to 18+ residents to play.

 Other Forms of Legal 18+ Gambling in Arkansas

-When it comes to the types of gambling that is legal for Arkansas residents who are 18 years or older, the local options consist of raffles, bingo, state lottery, wagering on greyhound races in addition to allowing legal offshore betting options.
+When it comes to the types of gambling that is legal for Arkansas residents who are 18 years or older, the local options consist of raffles, bingo, state lottery, and wagering on greyhound races, in addition to allowing legal offshore betting options.

-If you believe that you, a family member, or a friend is potential developing problem gambling habits in the state of Arkansas, contact the National Council On Problem Gambling for Arkansas.
+If you believe that you, a family member, or a friend is potentially developing problem gambling habits in the state of Arkansas, contact the National Council On Problem Gambling for Arkansas.